 11500 S Sam Houston Pkwy W. Houston, TX 77031

 And finally, don’t sleep on Peerspace when it comes to camera equipment rentals.
 The largest online marketplace for production, meeting, and event spaces, Peerspace also offers equipment rentals directly through many of our film and photo locations.
-Think about it: you always save money when you bundle things together, and getting your locations and photo and film equipment from the same place just makes sense.
+You always save money when you bundle things together, and getting your locations and photo and film equipment from the same place just makes sense.
 Check Peerspace out for production locations and the gear you need.
 And if you find the perfect studio space that happens to be missing equipment you need, contact the Concierge service.
 These logistical pros will track down the equipment at the right price and ensure it’s delivered to you at your venue.